 YES, the Torpedo Factory Art Center once was an actual torpedo factory!

+Torpedo Factory Art Center is housed in a 100-year-old converted munitions plant.
 It all began the day after Armistice Day, November 12, 1918, marking the official end of World War I. Ironically, on that day, the U.S. Navy began construction on the original building, the U.S. Naval Torpedo Station.
-Once fully operational, it was responsible for the manufacture and maintenance of torpedoes for the next five years.
-Work stopped and the facility served as a munitions storage area until World War II when production on the Mark XIV (a submarine borne torpedo) and the Mark III aircraft torpedo resumed at an intense rate.
-Over time, ten additional buildings were added to the complex.
+Once fully operational, it was responsible for the manufacture and maintenance of Mark III torpedoes for the next five years.
+(The silver torpedo by the Riverfront Entrance is a Mark III, but it was not manufactured in Alexandria.)

 Work stopped in 1923 and the facility served as a munitions storage area until 1937 when production on the Mark XIV began leading up to WWII.
 Over time, the complex grew to 16 buildings and 5,000 employees.
 Workers were not segregated, which was uncommon in Virginia at this time.